 Accommodations are spartan but comfortable.
 The Frost Place Museum is open to the public during afternoon hours, but the resident poet has sole use of non-public rooms of the house.

 Previous recipients of this residency include Mark Cox, Christopher Gilbert, Rigoberto González, Mark Halliday, Robert Hass, Major Jackson, Laura Kasischke, Cleopatra Mathis, William Matthews, Katha Pollitt, Mary Ruefle, and Luci Tapahonso.

 The aim of this program is to select a poet who is at an artistic and personal crossroads, comparable to that faced by Robert Frost when he moved to Franconia in 1915, when he was not yet known to a broad public.

 To be eligible, applicants must have published at least one full-length collection of poetry at the time of submission.

-The residency is 6 – 8 weeks beginning on July 1, 2016.
+The residency is 6 – 8 weeks beginning on July 1.
 The residency dates are somewhat flexible but the reading series requires the poet’s attendance.
-The residency can be extended a bit after August 15 but can’t begin much before.
+The residency can be extended a bit after August 15 but can’t begin much before July 1.[/acc_item]

-The reading series begins at the first of July with an introductory reading in the Abbie Greenleaf Library of the Town of Franconia.
+The reading series begins in July and includes a reading at the Abbie Greenleaf Library in Franconia and the St. Johnsbury Athenaeum in St. Johnsbury, VT.
 The other readings, scattered throughout the summer, are associated with The Frost Place poetry programs.
 The final reading, at Dartmouth College, is scheduled to coincide with the Dartmouth summer term.